The Best 2 Days in Ephesus Itinerary

 Exploring Ancient Ephesus

 Several Companies offer an Ephesus one-day Itinerary from Izmir.
 The best way to travel from Izmir to Ephesus is by car or Dolmus (small taxi-bus).
-Efes’s map shows the distance between Izmir and Ephesus as 90 kilometres, with a driving time of 1 hour and 20 minutes by car.
+Efes’s map indicates a distance of 90 kilometres between Izmir and Ephesus, with a driving time of 1 hour and 20 minutes by car.
+The 60 km drive from Adnan Menderes Airport to Ephesus takes 45 minutes.
+Some Ephesus tour companies include transportation from the airport or your hotel when booking a one-day tour.
+Day trip to Ephesus from Izmir.

 Some airlines offer free shuttle services to and from the airport.
 Therefore, before you book your flight ticket, check with the airline.
 We used Atlasjet, and they provided a shuttle free of charge.